Every superhero has an origin story, and every teacher is a superhero…

-In 1992, as a corporal and a squad leader for an infantry unit in the 101st Airborne Division, I was responsible for ensuring my nine guys made their way–in one healthy piece each–across the finish line of a 25 mile road march after a three week extended field problem in the wet February winter of South Kentucky.
+In 1992, as a corporal and a squad leader for an infantry unit in the 101st Airborne Division, I was responsible for ensuring my nine guys made their way–in one healthy piece each–across the finish line of a 25-mile road march after a three week extended field problem in the wet February winter of South Kentucky.
 The official name of the exercise was “War Eagle”–our battalion had more accurately re-named it, “Hell Eagle.”

-Cooley, one of my guys, was so short (I’m 5’7″/171cm and he looked tiny next to me) he couldn’t match the stride and pace set by the rest of the squad.
-He kept straggling back beyond the mandated three meter interval between soldiers on a march–precipitating the need for everyone behind him to run to catch up every time an officer ordered him to hustle forward to close the gap.
+Cooley, one of my guys, was so short (I’m 5’7″/171cm and he looked tiny next to me) that he couldn’t match the stride and pace set by the rest of the squad.
+He kept straggling back beyond the mandated three-meter interval between soldiers on a march–precipitating the need for everyone behind him to run to catch up every time an officer ordered him to hustle forward to close the gap.

 As the source of this scurrying running yo-yo effect, Cooley was not making the rest of our wet and burdened 1200-soldier battalion happy.
 The problem was quickly becoming about them and the nagging officers, and not Cooley, the person who was actually struggling with the march.

 After a hesitant start, Cooley’s helmet was suddenly gliding smoothly, around belt-level on the rest of the guys in the squad, causing laughter up and down the line.
 Soon the aggressive threats to his fallbacks turned into cheers as the “Groucho-Glide,” caught him up whenever he fell behind.
 Gradually, he learned that by alternating between his normal stride and the glide, he ceased falling back.
-About the same time, the rest of the squad realized this, so they groucho-shuffled with him whenever he did straggle a bit.
-Monitoring these developments, I returned to my own place in the line, and tried to act like the march wasn’t killing me as well.
+About the same time, the rest of the squad realized this, so they Groucho-shuffled with him whenever he did straggle a bit.
+Monitoring these developments, I returned to my own place in the line and tried to act like the march wasn’t killing me as well.
 We crossed the finish line-all of us-at 0330AM that morning.

-You don’t teach walking from an armchair, you teach by walking together–show, don’t tell
+- You don’t teach walking from an armchair, you teach by walking together–show, don’t tell

-Model compassion and compassionate action; always start from a spirit of generosity
+- Model compassion and compassionate action; always start from a spirit of generosity

-When a learner lashes out at you, it is almost never about you: help them find the real problem, help them solve it
+- When a learner lashes out at you, it is almost never about you: help them find the real problem, help them solve it

-Always look for ways to enhance your teaching by involving the team
+- Always look for ways to enhance your teaching by involving the team

-There is nothing wrong with looking ridiculous if you learn something and can help others
+- There is nothing wrong with looking ridiculous if you learn something and can help others

 Back at the barracks, while we were sitting on the blacktop of the company parking lot cleaning our rifles by flashlight and waiting for the sun to rise, Cooley traded good-natured jokes and taunts with the other members of the squad about his new nickname.
 Groucho, of course.
 Looking over to me, Cooley gestured, not with his index finger, but another, and yawped (pardon the language, it was the Army), “I blame that ‘mutha…’: he’s the one who taught me to walk.”